Estecka/mc-Variants-CIT/README.md

 A CIT logic for MC 1.21, optimized around items with standardized variants.

 **This mod is not a plug-and-play replacement for Optifine/CIT-resewn;** it uses its own resource format.
 Changes to older packs are required for them to work.
-On low-end PCs, using this mod instead of the optifine format may lead to improved performances in scenarios where a single item has very many different variants.

-The mod is not as all-purpose as optifine, it still requires specialized code for most item type, but this code is modular and easy to expand upon.
-Other mods can also add custom modules for their own items.

-Built-in modules support **Axolotl Buckets**, **Enchanted Books**, **Music Discs**, **Goat Horns**, and **Potions**.
+The mod contains built-in logic for handling **Axolotl Buckets**, **Enchanted Books**, **Music Discs**, **Goat Horns**, and **Potions**.
-There are also more generic modules that can identify a variant from the `custom_data` or `custom_name` component of an item.
+There are also more generic modules that can identify a variant from the `custom_data` or `custom_name` component of an item, other mods can easily create custom logic for their own items.

-If Mojang ever makes these items more componentized, you can expect Banner Patterns, Trim Templates, and Pottery Sherds to become supported in the future.
+If Mojang ever makes these items data-driven, you can expect Banner Patterns, Trim Templates, and Pottery Sherds to become supported in the future.

+## Difference with Optifine/CIT-Resewn
+The base concept for this mod was born out of a need for _optimization_, at a time when optifine was still an up-to-date CIT option.
+This comes at the cost of some flexibility; while being _multi_-purpose, it may not be as _all_-purpose.

+The typical scenarios this mod targets are when a single item type has a large amount of variants, and all those variants can be unified under a single all-encompassing rules (so-called modules).

 ## Resource Pack Format
 The format revolves around item variants (reduced to namespaced identifiers) being automatically associated to [item models](https://minecraft.wiki/w/Model#Item_models) with matching names, stored in a directory of your choosing.